 This coloring book documents the flora and fauna of the African plains with 41 realistic scenes (including four double-page spreads), meticulously researched and accurately rendered by artist Dianne Gaspas-Ettl, depict a variety of wild animals in their natural habitats.

 Click here to purchase Amazon US

 Wild Animals Coloring Book illustrated by John Green

-- Top-bound coloring pad is perfect for the right- and left-handed
+- 72 Top-bound detachable single-sided coloring pad is perfect for the right- and left-handed

 In memory of Cecil, we in Hong Kong gathered a group of artists to create this exquisite coloring book about Africa’s precious animals.
 Every book you buy is a contribution to their welfare.
 10% of every sale is donated to WildCRU, University of Oxford, in support of their continuous efforts towards animal protection.